snowplow/documentation/docs/understanding-your-pipeline/what-is-snowplow-mini/index.md

 - Data is tracked and processed in real time
 - Your Snowplow Mini speaks to your [Schema registries](/docs/understanding-tracking-design/understanding-schemas-and-validation/index.md) to allow events to be sent against your [custom schemas](/docs/understanding-tracking-design/index.md)
 - Data is validated during processing
-- Data is loaded into Elasticsearch and can be queried directly or through a Kibana dashboard
+- Data is loaded into OpenSearch and can be queried directly or through the OpenSearch Dashboard
 - Successfully processed events and failed events are in distinct good and bad indexes

 ## Topology